 It is an increase in the amount of cerebrospinal fluid (CSF) inside the skull.
-Ventrolateral strabismus is common in congenital hydrocephalus due to the pressure of the skull on the dorsolateral region of the orbit.
+Ventrolateral strabismus is common in congenital hydrocephalus due to increased intracranial pressure affecting the dorsolateral region of the midbrain and orbit.
 This causes the eyes to be pushed to the ventrolateral side, resulting in a "sunset" image on the cornea.
 Ventrolateral strabismus can also occur as a result of cranial nerve damage.
 Rarely, papilledema may also occur.

 Diuretics are used to reduce the production of CSF.
-Acetazolamide, furosemide, prednisone and omeprazole have been shown to decrease CSF production by the choroid plexus in both the dog and cat.
+Acetazolamide, furosemide, prednisone, and omeprazole have been shown to decrease CSF production by the choroid plexus in both dogs and cats.
 Surgical treatment (ventriculoperitoneal shunt placement) is generally recommended when an animal is showing worsening clinical signs, shows no evidence of improvement or deteriorates when being treated medically.